-All the reconstructions underestimate the amplitude of the observed precipitation and temperature anomalies.
-This contributes to the low CE skill score in many regions in Europe, despite relatively high correlations between the reconstruction and reanalysis data.
-The CE skill score for precipitation and temperature reconstructions for the NAO and jet improves when we introduce a scaling factor (β) of \sim 2 to the composite mean anomaly patterns.
+tributes to the low CE skill score in many regions in Europe, despite relatively high correlations between the reconstruction and reanalysis data.
+The CE skill score for precipitation and temperature reconstructions for the NAO and jet improves when we introduce a scaling factor (β) of ~ 2 to the composite mean anomaly patterns.
 A possible reason for the underestimation of the reconstructed amplitude is the large variability within each composite.
-For example for a S-jet day, we expect precipitation to be enhanced over the Iberian Peninsula (cf. Fig. 3), but the exact location where the precipitation peaks, which is likely linked to the passage of a cyclone, varies from case to case (i.e. cyclones do not have the exact same path).
+For example for an S-jet day, we expect precipitation to be enhanced over the Iberian Peninsula (cf. Fig. 3), but the exact location where the precipitation peaks, which is likely linked to the passage of a specific cyclone, varies from case to case (i.e. cyclones do not have the exact same path).
 Therefore, at each grid point the standard deviation within each composite can be quite large (Figs. S7 and S8).
 To gain some insight into why this scaling factor is required, we repeat the NAO seasonal temperature reconstruction using regression techniques instead of composites.
-Using a simple ordinary linear regression on daily NAO and temperature values we find relationships ($^{\circ}$ C per unit anomalous NAO index) very similar to those found by the composite method shown in Fig. 4.
+Using a simple ordinary linear regression on daily NAO and temperature values, we find relationships (°C per unit anomalous NAO index) very similar to those found by the composite method shown in Fig. 4.
 A reconstruction is then made by multiplying the regression pattern by the mean NAO value for each season.
 In this regression approach, all days are used in the reconstruction (compared to about half the days in the composite approach).
-However, the correlation and CE values of the two reconstructions are very similar, and both require a scaling factor to maximise the skill.
+However, the correlation and CE values of the two reconstructions are very similar, and both require a scaling factor to maximize the skill.
 This suggests that the need for a scaling factor is not linked to the omission of information (i.e. the neutral NAO or undefined days).

-If, instead, the regression between daily temperature anomalies and daily NAO values is calculated using a weighted orthogonal distance regression (using the python package scipy.odr), the regression relationship changes - the slope of the linear fit generally increases.
-An example is shown in Figure 11 for Bergen (cf. black and blue regression lines).
+If, instead, the regression between daily temperature anomalies and daily NAO values is calculated using a weighted orthogonal distance regression (using the Python package scipy.odr), the regression relationship changes - the slope of the linear fit generally increases.
+An example is shown in Fig. 11 for Bergen (cf. blue regression line for ordinary least squares, black regression line for orthogonal distance).
 This increase in regression slope means that the reconstruction amplitudes increase, and there is less need for a scaling factor.
 The weighted orthogonal distance regression takes into account "noise" in both the temperature and the NAO values, while ordinary least squares considers the values of the independent variable (in this case the NAO) to be exact (e.g. Wu and Yu, 2018).
-This noise may be related to a lag/lead relationship between circulation patterns and surface weather anomalies and/or uncertainty in the connections between the NAO circulation anomalies and surface temperature.
-In Fig. 11 the mean composite values for this grid-box are shown in the cyan shapes, falling on the ordinary least squares regression line.
-Values for using the median of the composites are also shown in purple, demonstrating that using the composite median would not remove the need for the scaling factor.
-This suggests that the need for the scaling factor in the composite and ordinary least squares regression reflects the large variability in temperature and precipitation within each classification pattern (cf. Fig. S7 and S8).
+This noise may be related to a lag-lead relationship between circulation patterns and surface weather anomalies and/or uncertainty in the connections between the NAO circulation anomalies and surface temperature.
+In Fig. 11 the mean composite values for this grid box are shown by the cyan markers, and they fall on the ordinary least squares regression line.
+The median composite values are also shown in purple, demonstrating that using the composite median would not remove the need for the scaling factor.
+This suggests that the need for the scaling factor in the composite and ordinary least squares regression reflects the large variability in temperature and precipitation within each classification pattern (cf. Figs. S7 and S8).